 Autistic Spectrum Disorder Assessment Service

 Derbyshire Healthcare NHS Foundation Trust

 St Andrew’s House

 201 London Road

 Telephone: 0300 123 4574

-A Community Care Assessment is carried out by adult social care who can be contacted on 01332 640777.
-Explain that you have a diagnosis and that you are asking for the automatic community care assessment.
+A Care Act Assessment is carried out by adult social care who can be contacted on 01332 640777.
+Explain that you have a diagnosis and that you are asking for the automatic care act assessment.
 The Autism Act 2009 requires local authorities to provide this.